R3v1k/WattWise/README.md

 | **Runtime**     | Application reads configuration exclusively from environment variables (12‑Factor) |
 | **Local dev**   | `.env.local.enc` decrypted on demand via `make secrets:decrypt`                    |

+## Quality assurance
+> ### User acceptance tests
+- [User acceptance tests](docs/quality-assurance/user-acceptance-tests.md)

 > **Never** paste secrets into code, commit history, pull requests, or chat tools.
 If you need a new secret, add it encrypted to the `secrets` folder and open a PR.
-> ## Quality assurance
-> ### User acceptance tests
-- [User acceptance tests](docs/quality-assurance/user-acceptance-tests.md)